camunda-community-hub/zeebe-redis-exporter/README.md

           # Redis stream automatic cleanup of acknowledged messages.
 Default is false.
           deleteAfterAcknowledge: false

           # Redis Client IO-Thread-Pool-Size.
-Default is number of available processors but not smaller than 4.
+Default is number of available processors but not smaller than 2.
-          ioThreadPoolSize: 4
+          ioThreadPoolSize: 2

+          # Redis batch size for flushing commands when sending data to Redis streams.
+Default is 250.
+Maximum number of events which will be flushed simultaneously.
+          batchSize: 250

+          # Redis batch cycle in milliseconds for sending data to Redis streams.
+Default is 500.
+Even if the batch size has not been reached events will be sent after this time.
+          batchCycleMillis: 500

           # record serialization format: [protobuf|json]
           format: "protobuf"